Kim Hill (broadcaster): Awards

-In 2017 Hill was awarded a Gold Radio Award for Best Radio Personality: Network/Syndicated at the International Radio Program Awards.
-In 2012 Hill was awarded "International Radio Personality of the Year" by the Association for International Broadcasting.
-The judges described her as "an experienced and warm broadcaster exercising full control of her content, whilst coaxing her guests to reveal more of themselves; really enjoyable live and sparky content that demonstrates what is great about radio, and illustrates how important lightness of touch is in speech content."
-In 2000, Hill was awarded a Bravo award by the New Zealand Skeptics for her interview of John Read, Director of Scientific Affairs of the NZ Psychological Society on National Radio.
-Hill is also a Companion of the Royal Society of New Zealand.
+In 2000, Hill was awarded a Bravo award by the New Zealand Skeptics for her interview of John Read, Director of Scientific Affairs of the New Zealand Psychological Society on National Radio.
+In 2012, Hill was named International Radio Personality of the Year by the Association for International Broadcasting.
+The judges described her as "an experienced and warm broadcaster exercising full control of her content, whilst coaxing her guests to reveal more of themselves; really enjoyable live and sparky content that demonstrates what is great about radio, and illustrates how important lightness of touch is in speech content".
+In 2017, Hill was awarded a Gold Radio Award for Best Radio Personality: Network/Syndicated at the International Radio Program Awards.

+In 2019, Hill received a Paul Harris Award for her contribution to science communication.

+Hill is a Companion of the Royal Society of New Zealand.